 In the RN-MSN program, students are expected to complete the undergraduate courses prior to completing the graduate courses and accordingly will be categorized as undergraduate students until they have earned 120 undergraduate credits.
 Once the RN-MSN student reaches this point, the graduate program in nursing will review the student’s file and GPA to assure expectations and the minimal 3.0 standard have been met.
 The RN-MSN student will receive notification in writing when his/her status has been changed from undergraduate to graduate.
 Upon achieving graduate status, the RN-MSN student is eligible to enroll in NURS 503, Advanced Pathophysiology, and proceed through the MSN curriculum.
 Regardless of undergraduate or graduate status, the RN-MSN students will abide by the expectations set forth in the graduate student handbook at all times.

-RN-MSN students with an undergraduate status are eligible to apply for financial aid available to undergraduate students, and likewise when RN-MSN students reach graduate status they are eligible to apply for financial aid available to graduate students.
-RN-MSN students (regardless of undergraduate or graduate status) are not eligible for Messiah College Institutional Aid.
-At all times, the graduate, not undergraduate, schedule of fees applies to the RN-MSN students.
+RN-MSN option one students with an undergraduate status are eligible to apply for financial aid available to undergraduate students, and likewise when RN-MSN option one students reach graduate status they are eligible to apply for financial aid available to graduate students.
+RN-MSN option one students (regardless of undergraduate or graduate status) are not eligible for Messiah College Institutional Aid.